01

 3Context WindowPlatform

-processed as one stream
+processed as structured context

 4LLMPlatform